 The more you work to better yourself, the more it will overflow into other areas of your life, like your career and income.

-The key though is to read things that will better yourself.
+The key though is to read things that will improve yourself.
 Only 11% of those that read on a regular basis read for entertainment purposes.
 Most read career-development material, self development books, current events and biographies.
+You can check out my resources section for some great personal finance books to read.

 To put into perspective how little TV the wealthy watch, check out this cool chart from the General Social Survey.